I fell in love with travel at the age of ten in Florence, Italy, and have travelled widely since.

 On approaching New Caledonia, the sea turned all those shades seen in every photo of the Pacific Islands, from the palest aqua to the deepest of blues.
 The reef cast dark shadows on the water.
 New Caledonia is actually a cluster of islands in the Coral Sea, surrounded by a massive coral reef.
 Nouméa, the capital, is on the island Grand Terre and lies hidden in a valley by the bay.

 A Perfect Day Trip

-The emerald colour of the sea stretched around us in all directions, with various islands dotted on the horizon.
+The emerald color of the sea stretched around us in all directions, with various islands dotted on the horizon.
 Our boat pulled up to a deserted island of pristine white sand and palm trees, where a long wooden jetty ran out into the sea.
-A white lighthouse towered above teh tiny island.
+A white lighthouse towered above the tiny island.
 We had arrived at Amédée Lighthouse.